stardot/UEF2ROM/doc/index.md

 distributed across multiple ROMs.
 Once a ROM has been read, it isn't revisited.

 UEF2ROM allows earlier ROMs to be revisited by allowing a set of ROMs to be looped.
-This is enabled with the `-l` option:
+This is enabled with the `-l` option for non-minimal ROMs:

 ```
 UEF2ROM.py -a -c :4300/: -l -s UEFs/TwelfthNight_E.uef ROMs/TwelfthNight-1.rom ROMs/TwelfthNight-2.rom